 The researchers also examined the degree to which the GPS program delivered services as designed.
 Through a process evaluation that looked at responses from the survey of parole agents as well as GPS monitoring data, they found that CDCR had developed a protocol for the GPS program and largely followed that protocol while implementing the program.
 Based on their findings, the researchers made several recommendations.

 Use graduated sanctions that balance cost and risk.
 Instantly sending someone back to prison for a minor violation is costly.
 GPS supervision costs $35.96 daily, whereas the cost of keeping someone in a California prison is about $129 per day.
 The researchers recommend that CDCR — rather than issuing blanket parole revocations and sentencing violators to go back to prison for a few months at a time — employ a graduated sanctions system for dealing with parole violations.
-Such a system weighs the gravity of the offense against the need to preserve public safety, thereby increasing the likelihood that a parolee with a serious violation is incarcerated, while one who presents less danger is still sanctioned but in a less restrictive, less costly manner (for example, by imposing a home curfew on the offender).
-The researchers added that California is in the process of piloting a new, structured decision-making system for dealing with parole violations, which will allow parole agents to scientifically weigh an offender's risk level and the benefits of alternatives to prison as part of their decision-making process.
+Such a system weighs the gravity of the offense against the need to preserve public safety, thereby increasing the likelihood that a person on parole with a serious violation is incarcerated, while one who presents less danger is still sanctioned but in a less restrictive, less costly manner (for example, by imposing a home curfew on the individual).
+The researchers added that California is in the process of piloting a new, structured decision-making system for dealing with parole violations, which will allow parole agents to scientifically weigh an individual's risk level and the benefits of alternatives to prison as part of their decision-making process.

 Use a monitoring center to screen alerts.
 The large majority of parole agents (89 percent) reported in the survey that GPS monitoring was more time-intensive than traditional supervision.
-Until fairly recently, officers were receiving alerts when offenders tampered with the GPS device or committed other detectable violations.
-These alerts might also have included incidents such as an offender being in the basement of a building, sounding an "alarm" simply because someone was out of reach of the GPS monitoring system for a few minutes.
+Until fairly recently, officers were receiving alerts when individuals tampered with the GPS device or committed other detectable violations.
+These alerts might also have included incidents such as an individual being in the basement of a building, sounding an "alarm" simply because someone was out of reach of the GPS monitoring system for a few minutes.
 From January 2009 until December 2010, paroled California sex offenders generated 1.5 million alert notifications.
 The researchers noted that according to an internal CDCR document, officers spend 44 percent of their time monitoring movements by GPS and only 12 percent of their time in the field.

 To help remove the burden on agents of responding to "minor" alerts, California switched to a centralized monitoring system in 2011.
 Under the new system, two vendor-operated centers screen the thousands of GPS alerts that agents receive each month and respond to the more technical alerts, such as a battery that has run too low.
 The centers forward alerts that are more serious to parole officers, allowing officers to focus more closely on direct supervision and on responding to real threats to community safety.